Article Badge Image

 This doesn’t mean there are no fees when you buy or sell shares.

-These funds don’t charge a “sales load” but they can still charge purchase fees, redemption (selling) fees, and account fees -- essentially just horses of a different color.
+These funds don't charge a "sales load," but they can still charge purchase, redemption (selling), and account fees -- essentially just horses of a different color.

-By regulation, funds that charge these other-named fees are allowed to mislabel themselves as “no-load” as long as certain other fees (in particular 12b-1 fees or shareholder service fees) don’t exceed 0.25 percent.
+By regulation, funds that charge these other-named fees can mislabel themselves as "no-load" as long as specific other fees (in particular, 12b-1 fees or shareholder service fees) don't exceed 0.25 percent.

 By the way, those 12b-1 fees are paid quarterly to a broker, whether it's your specific broker or the brokerage firm where you have your account.